Hello content creators, welcome back to another blog post. Today, we are going to be talking about how to create multiple YouTube channels.

-They get paid on how many views they get on their videos.
-Therefore, a second channel is simply for them to post more content out per week.
+They get paid for how many views they get on their videos.
+Therefore, a second channel is simply for them to post more content per week.
 Which, in turn, equates to more views at the end of the day and more income in their pockets.

 2. To Post Different Content